nindooAI/base-gcf-repository/README.md

 3. Every folder must contain exactly one `.ts` function file
 4. The function file name must be equal to the exported function within that same file

+### Environment Variables

+All environment variables for Cloud Functions are described into one single `envs.yaml` file.
+This file, if it exists, will automatically be added to all deployed functions.

 ## Running locally

 ```bash